 Topotecan may cause diarrhea, and in some cases it can be severe.
 Do not take any medicine to treat diarrhea without first checking with your doctor.
 Diarrhea medicines may make the diarrhea worse or make it last longer.
 If you have any questions about this or if mild diarrhea continues or gets worse, check with your doctor.

-topotecan may cause some people to become more tired or weaker than they are normally.
-If either of these side effects occurs, do not drive, use machines, or do anything else that could be dangerous if you are not alert.
+Topotecan may cause some people to become more tired or weaker than they are normally.
+If either of these side effects occurs, do not drive or do anything else that could be dangerous until you know how topotecan affects you.

-Stop using topotecan and check with your doctor right away if you have breathing problems, a cough, a fever, a fast heartbeat, or shortness of breath.
+Check with your doctor right away if you have breathing problems, cough, fever, or fast heartbeat.
 These could be symptoms of a serious lung problem.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.